 The most important factor in a lack of sale is basing your sale on an incorrect market estimate.

-We have specialised in this field for 10 years and experience tells us that people have greater confidence in agents who have been put through our vetting criteria.
+You'll have greater confidence in real estate agents who have been put through our vetting criteria.
 This also frees you up to focus on preparing your house for sale and getting your ducks in a row.

-We offer a 100% free agent finding service which has been proven to get our clients the optimum sale prices, within short time frames, at any time of year.
+This process has been proven to get our clients the optimum sale price, within a short time frame, at any time of year.
 This is a safe and effective service tailored to your individual property and situation.